Bluebird (Marvel Comics): Fictional character biography

-Sally Avril was a fellow student of Peter Parker's at Midtown High who turned him down for a date, preferring Flash Thompson.
+Sally Avril is a fellow student of Peter Parker's at Midtown High who turned him down for a date, preferring Flash Thompson.

-Thirty years later, writing for Untold Tales of Spider-Man, Busiek resurrected the one-note brunette from obscurity and gave her a background.
-She was an ambitious, thrill-loving girl who took blue ribbons in gymnastics.
-With fellow popular kid Jason Ionello, she attempted to cash in on a Daily Bugle contest offering a thousand dollars to a reader who brought in pictures of Spider-Man.
-Although their mission was a bust, Sally loved the thrill and became smitten with the web-slinger when he touched her cheek just before leaving her and Jason with a warning to give it up.
+Thirty years later, Sally was reintroduced in Kurt Busiek's series Untold Tales of Spider-Man.
+She is revealed to be an ambitious, thrill-loving girl who took blue ribbons in gymnastics.
+With fellow popular kid Jason Ionello, she attempts to cash in on a Daily Bugle contest offering a thousand dollars to a reader who brought in pictures of Spider-Man.
+Although their mission is a bust, Sally loves the thrill and becomes smitten with Spider-Man when he touches her cheek just before leaving her and Jason with a warning to give it up.

-Sally and Jason tailed Spidey again, who was (unwillingly) working for Electro.
-The flash from Sally's camera roused Spidey from his hypnotic state, and a well-placed kick by Sally took Electro by surprise long enough for Spidey to readjust his mask — which Electro had been preparing to remove — and defeat him.
-Spider-Man posed for a shot with an ecstatic Sally and Jason that the Bugle ran.
+Sally and Jason tail Spider-Man, who has been hypnotized into working for Electro.
+The flash from Sally's camera rouses Spidey from his hypnotic state, and a well-placed kick by Sally takes Electro by surprise long enough for Spidey to defeat him.
+Spider-Man poses for a shot with an ecstatic Sally and Jason that the Bugle ran.

-Suffused with glee, Sally tried to get a permanent gig on the Bugle, but was told the photographer's job was filled — by Peter Parker.
-Peter admitted this but asked her not to tell their fellow Midtowners.
-Sally donned an eccentric blue-and-white costume and decided, with her aerobic skills, to become a superheroine.
-She asked Peter to take some Bugle pics of her doing some stunts, but Peter refused.
-Angered, she threatened to blackmail him by revealing that he took Spider-Man pictures, but he undercut her by telling them himself.
+Sally attempts to get a permanent gig on the Bugle, but is told that the photographer's job is already taken by Peter Parker.
+Sally dons an eccentric blue-and-white costume and decides to become a superheroine utilizing her aerobic skills.
+She asks Peter to take pictures of her doing stunts, but Peter refuses.
+Angered, she threatens to blackmail him by revealing that he took pictures of Spider-Man, but he undercuts her by telling them himself.

-Bluebird's zeal but lack of experience caused trouble for Spider-Man during fights with Scarlet Beetle and Electro.
-Her "ether egg" weapons would detonate prematurely or have little effect, once even allowing the villain to escape.
-Considering her more trouble than she was worth, Spider-Man allowed the Black Knight's men to hurt her to dissuade her from interfering in his fights again, although he later felt remorseful.
+Bluebird's zeal but lack of experience causes trouble for Spider-Man during fights with Scarlet Beetle and Electro.
+Her "ether egg" weapons detonate prematurely or have little effect, once even allowing the villain to escape.
+Considering Bluebird more trouble than she is worth, Spider-Man allows Black Knight's men to hurt her to dissuade her from interfering in his fights again, although he later feels remorse for his actions.

-Bruised but undaunted, Sally and Jason headed to an area where Spider-Man was fighting the Black Knight, with Sally's camera.
-She intended to capture some shots of the fight.
-However, Sally's zeal ended up costing her her life when she begged Jason to speed in his car, and the two ran a red light.
-Their car struck an oncoming bus, with Jason sustaining mild head trauma and Sally being killed.
+Bruised but undaunted, Sally and Jason head to an area where Spider-Man is fighting the Black Knight, with Sally's camera.
+Sally begs Jason to speed in his car, and the two run a red light.
+Their car strikes an oncoming bus, with Jason sustaining mild head trauma and Sally being killed.

 In Dead No More: The Clone Conspiracy, Sally Avril is resurrected by Ben Reilly posing as Jackal.